MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 }
 ```

 Congrats, now we successfully handle both new and existing users when they sign up or login in through our authentication system.

 Run the app a couple times and try create new user accounts as well as logging into existing user accounts.
-Make sure that for each case, you're being taken through the correct user flow and redirect to the main storyboard.
+Make sure that for each case, you're being taken through the correct user flow and redirected to the main storyboard.